This may come as a surprise, but the price you pay your supplier for electricity is made up of multiple components.

 Line Losses, a very minimal piece of your power price, represent the quantity of the electricity that is lost in the transportation and transmission of it from the grid to your facility.
 This is because electricity must travel extremely far through various transformers and high-voltage transmission lines from its initial generation point to its usage site.
 Due to heat dissipation, small amounts are lost throughout its journey.
 These costs are passed on to customers because enough energy must be purchased by the utility to cover the estimated consumption of the grid area.

 Another minimal yet important piece of your electricity price, Ancillary Services represent the cost of services that support and power the entire system to ensure its reliable operation at all times, especially during stretches of heavy demand or amid emergencies.
 These services perform a similar purpose in all ISO regions, however, the specific services vary from ISO to ISO.
-To learn more about specific ancillary services in New England, check out the ISO-NE Market Operations page.

 We educate our clients on the nuances of each component of their electricity supply price so they better understand what costs can be controlled and evaded as well as what costs are unavoidable.
 The goal here is to empower them to make sophisticated and intelligent decisions about their electricity contracts.
 Because these prices are constantly changing, our experts keep a watchful eye on each component to help clients develop a strategy to lock each in at the right time to ensure they achieve their cost avoidance and budget goals.